NoxturneDev/NoxturneDev/README.md

 ### Know more about me !

 <p>
 Hi, as you can see up there inside the silly logging.
 My name is Galih Adhi Kusuma and you can call me Galih.
-Yes it might be confusing why my username is NoxturneDev instead of GalihDev right? well, tbh we all know that having nickname is so cool right? so there you go 😁 enough talking and let me introduce my self.
+Yes it might be confusing why my username is NoxturneDev instead of GalihDev right? well, tbh we all know that having nickname is so cool right? so there you go 😁 enough talking and let me introduce my self in a proper way.
 </p>

 <p>